 If your eyebrow dandruff is caused by dry skin, you’ll likely have dry skin on other parts of your body as well.
 The answer?
 Moisturize, moisturize, moisturize.

 During your morning routine, include your eyebrows when applying your facial moisturizer.
 At night exfoliate your eyebrow area too, and use a heavy covering of night cream in the area when you go to bed.

 Arbonne products are vegan – formulated without talc, tallow, carbon black, animal products or by-products, parabens, formaldehyde-donating preservatives, phthalates, formaldehyde, alkylphenols, benzene, monoethanolamine, triclosan, synthetic dyes, hydroquinone, or mineral oil so they are pure, safe & beneficial.

 Use a topical anti-fungal cream to treat malassezia.

 If you have psoriasis

 Use an ointment or wash to treat psoriasis.

 I hope this general information about eyebrow dandruff and treatments helps.
-Please understand that this information is not advice, and should not be treated as such.
+Please understand that this information is not advice, and should not be treated as such – I’m just sharing the information I learned on the topic.
 Please don’t rely on the information on this website as an alternative to medical advice from your doctor.
 If symptoms persist, see a doctor for a correct diagnosis and prescription for stronger treatment.